-Alopecia areata causes specific areas of baldness that appear randomly throughout your scalp.
-This hair loss can be temporary, semi-permanent (recurring) or permanent and can also affect facial (beard) hair in men, and eyebrows, eyelashes and body hair in both sexes.
+Alopecia Areata causes specific areas of baldness that appear randomly throughout your scalp.
+This hair loss can be temporary, semi-permanent (recurring) or permanent and can affect eyebrows, eyelashes and body hair; as well as beard hair in men.

 It very rarely leads to a universal loss of hair, or ‘alopecia universalis’.